gvb/easybutton/README.md

 # easybutton

-Repurpose an easy button to say other things
+Prank an easy button to say unexpected things... because "That was easy" is just stupid.

 # Software and Sounds

 This uses a modified PCM audio driver: https://github.com/gvb/PCM

 Create your own .wav files or download selected Simpsons' .wav files from http://www.richmolnar.com/simpsnd.htm (not included).
 There is a Makefile that uses sox to resample the .wav file(s) to 6KHz (or other rates) and xxd to convert the .wav file(s) to a C include file.

 * [Bart - Cool Man](http://www.richmolnar.com/Sounds/Bart%20-%20Cool%20Man.wav)
 * [Bart - I didn't do it](http://www.richmolnar.com/Sounds/Bart%20-%20I%20didn't%20do%20it.wav)